-In production, the file used in Large Image Development is placed on an SD card along with a file named "FLASH2.INI" whose presence directs the controller to store the binary file into the on-board flash memory.
+In production, the file used in Large Image Development is placed on an SD card along with a file named "FLASH1.INI" (SLCD5) or "FLASH2.INI" (SLCD5+) whose presence directs the controller to store the binary file into the on-board flash memory.
 Once written to flash, the SD card does not need to be used, and the power-on to screen active time is short.
+See Appendix J for more details about using the SD card.